makerdao/mips/MIP0/mip0.md

 -   **Frozen Period**: 0 days

 MIP0c13 subproposals must use the template located at  **[MIP0c13-Subproposal-Template.md](MIP0c13-Subproposal-Template.md)**.
 This template is considered ratified once this MIP moves to Accepted status.

 ---

+### MIP0c14: MIP Set Management

+Some unitary structures and behaviors must be analyzed into separate parts across more than one MIP.
+When these MIPs are tightly interwoven, they constitute a MIP Set.

+For any MIP Set, its constituent MIPs must all share a common tag.
+The tag should be defined by MIP Authors and/or MIP Editors and should comply with the format: `descriptive short name-mipset`.
+This makes it easier to keep track of which MIPs act as a modular whole.

+MIP Sets are usually introduced as such by MIP Authors, but if MIP Editors find that a group of formally loose MIPs in the RFC phase satisfy the conditions, they can tag these MIPs together into a formal MIP Set.
+When in doubt, the ultimate criteria should be usefulness and distinctness of unity.

+Because of their interdependent nature, MIP Sets can only be voted as a block, as any partial passing would result in the onboarding of inconsistent, incomplete, or nonsensical MIPs.
+By the same token, special care must be taken when modifying or removing MIPs within a MIP Set.

+---